County of Santa Barbara

 through 2026, as follows:

-Planning Council Membership,” approving the 2025-2026 membership of the Santa Barbara
+Council Membership,” approving the 2025-2026 membership of the Santa Barbara County Child

-Planning Council is not a “Project” subject to the California Environmental Quality Act
+Council is not a “Project” subject to the California Environmental Quality Act (CEQA) pursuant to

-(CEQA) pursuant to CEQA Guidelines Section 15378(b)(5), finding it is an organizational or
+CEQA Guidelines Section 15378(b)(5), finding it is an organizational or administrative activity that

-administrative activity that will not result in direct or indirect physical changes in the
+will not result in direct or indirect physical changes in the environment.

 BOARD OF SUPERVISORS